Image: Trevor Hulme

 Grazing animals

-While the hay crop is growing in June and July, please keep to the edge of the meadows and also keep dogs under control.
+While the hay crop is growing in June and July, please keep to the edge of the meadows.

 Access